Service and Support Animals on Campus

 - Register with Student Accessibility

-- Include documentation from a mental health professional about mental illness and how the animal supports treatment.
-The documentation should include:
+- Provide documentation which includes information outlined in the ESA Disability Verification Form from a mental health professional about mental illness and how the animal supports treatment.

 *The Pepperdine Counseling Center does not write letters to support ESAs.